fictiq/-mythos.tattoo/src/pages/mythos.md

 ---

 ## VI.
-Role of the Keeper of the Codex (Peachy Quest Franchise Bible)
+Role of the Keeper of the Mythos (Peachy Quest Franchise Bible)

 *Purpose: To define the responsibilities and authority of the individual(s) managing the Peachy Quest Franchise Bible.*